ban191613/Kennedy-and-O-Hagan-Framework-for-Model-Calibration/README.md

 # Kennedy-and-O-Hagan-Framework-for-Model-Calibration
-Kennedy and O’Hagan 2001; Higdon et al. 2005  ，The GP process surrogate model was used to perform joint Bayesian estimation of the residual model and the computational model.
+Kennedy and O’Hagan 2001; Higdon et al. 2005 ，The GP process surrogate model was used to jointly Bayesian estimation of the uncertainty of the residual model and the computational model

 # project feature
 python